Chantelle Maniti

-Chantelle Lourdes Mariona Maniti (born January 3, 2005) is a Professional footballer who plays as a defender for Macarthur Rams.
-Born in Australia, she represents the Philippines women's national team.
+Chantelle Lourdes Mariona Maniti (born January 3, 2005) is a professional footballer who plays as a defender for Macarthur Rams and the Philippines women's national team.

 Early life

-Maniti was born in Wetherill Park, the third of four children to Filipino and El Salvadoran parents.
+Maniti was born in Wetherill Park, Australia, the third of four children to Filipino and El Salvadoran parents.

 Career

 Youth

 Maniti started playing football when she was six years old.
-She had her youth football at Wetherill Park Westerners, Sydney United, and Football New South Wales Institute, her current club.
+She played youth football at Wetherill Park Westerners, Sydney United, and Football New South Wales Institute, her current club.

 International career

-Maniti was born in Australia to a Filipino father and an El Salvadoran mother, which made her eligible to represent Australia, Philippines, and El Salvador at international level.
+Since Maniti was born in Australia to a Filipino father and an El Salvadoran mother, she was eligible to represent Australia, Philippines, and El Salvador at the international level.

 Philippines U18

 Maniti was included in the 27-player line up of the Philippines U18 for the 2022 AFF U-18 Women's Championship in Palembang, Indonesia.

 Maniti was named as captain in her debut for Philippines U18 in a 4–0 defeat against Australia U18.